-In September 2013, an employee of the Company was granted stock awards, totaling 40,551 shares of Common Stock, at a fair value of \$6.60 per share.
-The fair value of the award is based on the estimated fair value of the Company's Common Stock at the date of grant.
-The shares immediately vested, and were not subject to any other restriction.
-Total compensation cost of \$267,637 was recognized in the nine-month period ended September 30, 2013.
+Common Stock, at a fair value of \$3.77 per share and \$7.42 per share, respectively.
+The fair values of the awards are based on the estimated fair value of the Company's Common Stock at the date of grant.
+Accordingly, compensation cost was recognized in full on the date of grant.
+The associated common shares immediately vested, and were not subject to any other restriction.
+Accordingly, compensation cost was recognized in full on the date of grant.
+Total compensation cost of approximately \$1,053,000 was recognized during the year ended December 31, 2013 related to these awards.